imkdu/imkdu/README.md

-- 👋 Hi, I’m Kevin, a Senior Information & Decision Sciences major who is also practicing software development.
+- 👋 Hi, I’m Kevin, a Senior Information & Decision Sciences major.
 - You can check out some of my projects through the repositories tab or by clicking here: https://github.com/imkdu?tab=repositories